fvella/lcc/README.md

-# lcc
+# Lcc
-Serial, parallel and distributed code for local clustering coefficient
+Serial, parallel and distributed code for the computation of the local clustering coefficient on large scale graphs.

 # Buiding LCC